-Common stock offered by us 7,000,000 shares
+Common stock offered by us 5,890,000 shares

-Common stock to be outstanding after this offering 33,338,522 shares shares of our common stock.
+Common stock to be outstanding after this offering 32,228,522 shares of our common stock.

-Option to purchase additional shares We have granted the underwriters a 30-day option to purchase up to 1,050,000 additional shares of our common stock in full, assuming an initial public offering price of \$18.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+Option to purchase additional shares We have granted the underwriters a 30-day option to purchase up to 883,500 additional shares share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

-Use of proceeds We expect to receive net proceeds from this offering of approximately \$116.6 million, or approximately \$134.7 million if the underwriters exercise their option to purchase additional
+Use of proceeds

+We expect to receive net proceeds from this offering of approximately \$89.3 million, or approximately \$103.3 million if the underwriters exercise their option to purchase additional shares of our common stock in full, assuming an initial public offering price of \$17.00 per

-We intend to use the net proceeds from this offering (including any additional proceeds that we may receive if the underwriters exercise their option to purchase additional shares of our common stock), together with our existing cash and cash equivalents, as follows: approximately \$150.0 million to fund research and development expenses, including to advance SGT-001 through preliminary results from Phase I/II clinical trial activities, which we initiated in the fourth quarter of 2017; and the remainder for general and administrative expenses and other general corporate purposes.
+We intend to use the net proceeds from this offering (including any additional proceeds that we may receive if the underwriters exercise their option to purchase additional shares of our common stock), together with our existing cash and cash equivalents, as follows: approximately \$130.0 million to fund research and development expenses, including to advance SGT-001 through preliminary results from Phase I/II clinical trial activities, which we initiated in the fourth quarter of 2017; and the remainder for general and administrative expenses and other general corporate purposes.
 See "Use of proceeds."

-Proposed NASDAQ symbol We have been approved to list our common stock on the NASDAQ Global Select Market under the symbol "SLDB."

-Risk factors Investing in our common stock involves a high degree of risk.
-See "Risk factors" beginning on page 14 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
+Proposed NASDAQ symbol We have applied to list our common stock on the NASDAQ Global Market under the symbol page 14 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.